learn-co-curriculum/dsc-git-branches/README.md

 In the case of a branch relating to writing a new feature, you could name the branch `add-rainbow-background`.
 Thus: `git branch add-rainbow-background`.
-This will take the entire commit history of the branch you're on (usually `master`) and make it available in the `add-rainbow-background` branch.
+This will take the entire commit history of the branch you're on (usually `master`) and make it the same history as on the `add-rainbow-background` branch.

 At this moment `master` and `add-rainbow-background` **are the same branches / realities** etc.  As you add more commits on the feature branch you're changing _only_ the `add-rainbow-background` reality.
-The `master` branch **will not be affected**.
+The `master` branch **will not be changed**.
 Let's talk about adding those commits.

 ## Explain Switching Branches with `git checkout`